ujihisa/vanrb-ruby192/slides.md

 * There's no keyword def but string containing 'def'

+I think there are a lot more answers

 # Question 2

 A normal Ruby quiz: How to assign a value to a local variable without using assignment operator "="?